rcacademy/webdevcamp/week1/w1d1/README.md

 ```html
 <p>Check out this <a href = "http://colinloretz.com">new blog</a> I started.
 This code will make the words "new blog" into a link to http://colinloretz.com.</p>
 ```

+<p>Check out this <a href = "http://colinloretz.com">new blog</a> I started.
+This code will make the words "new blog" into a link to http://colinloretz.com.</p>

 #### Lists